Top Instagram Spots in Amsterdam

 The Rijksmuseum is the Dutch national museum and is dedicated to the history and art of The Netherlands and its colonies.
 Aside from the beautifully displayed masterpieces inside, the building’s stunning architecture and pretty gardens are perfect for budding photographers.
 The building is an iconic Amsterdam landmark and well worth a visit, regardless of whether or not you actually go inside.
 If you do want to explore the history and art of the Netherlands and enjoy jumping into the country’s rich and diverse history and culture, you can get reduced-price tickets here.

 Amsterdam’s 17th century canal belt is arguably the most picturesque part of the city.
 With its stunning canal-side architecture, beautiful bridges (which are lit up during the Amsterdam Light Festival), visiting the canal belt is one of the most popular things to do in Amsterdam.
 The best way to see these beautiful sights and get the perfect shots is definitely by boat.
 And after uploading a couple of snaps of you sitting back in a luxurious boat with a glass of wine in hand and the breeze in your hair, your friends are sure to be green with envy!
-Check out our partner Starboard Boats’ brilliant Amsterdam boat rental cruises for more information!
+Check out our partner Starboard Boats’ brilliant Amsterdam boat rental cruises for more information, in our opinion they run the best private boat tour amsterdam has to offer!

 And if beautiful canalside buildings and pretty bridges are your thing, but you want to escape the crowds on foot, look no further than one of Amsterdam’s most iconic neighbourhoods…